Department of Modern and Classical Languages and Literatures

 Deavila@mail.fresnostate.edu | 559.278.6616 | Office: Peters Business Bldg.
 335

-Dr. Debbie M. Ávila has been part of Fresno State since 2004, where she teaches Spanish and Portuguese literature and culture in the Department of Modern and Classical Languages and Literatures.
+Dr. Debbie M. Ávila has been part of Fresno State since 2004, where she teaches Spanish and Portuguese literature and culture in the Department of Modern and Classical Languages and Literatures, on top of being a Professor of Spanish and Portuguese, she was also Chair of the Department of Modern and Classical Languages and Literatures for five years, and Graduate Coordinator of the Spanish M.A. program for one year.
 She holds a Ph.D. in Twentieth-Century Spanish and Portuguese Literatures from the University of California, Irvine, and has studied and taught abroad in both Spain and Portugal.

 Her research and teaching reflect a deep commitment to language, culture, and student success.
-As the Faculty Advisor for Latinos Unidos, Dr. Ávila supports the organization’s mission to empower students, provide resources, and celebrate Latino identity on campus.
+As the Faculty Director & Advisor for Latinos Unidos, Dr. Ávila supports the organization’s mission to empower students, provide resources, and celebrate Latino identity on campus.

 Dr. Ávila believes Latinos Unidos is special because it combines cultural pride with academic and professional support, giving students the tools they need to succeed in college and beyond.